mikkohei13/havistin2/readme.md

     - Redfine my location when I have moved
 - GPS Page A, that gets location from GPS, and redirects to square page B
 - Square page B, that shows square information.
 Has two features: a) link to page A ("Hae sijaintini uudelleen") and b) selection for square ("valitse ruutu")

+## Notes

+### Session data

+@app.context_processor decorator makes the session data available on each template.
+However, if you want the data to be available on an external page function (e.g. atlas.atlas.main()), you need to pass it to it manually.

+Page caching and session data can work together in few ways:

+1) Don't use caching on pages that require user information
+2) Cache the base page (SSR), then update user information with Javascript